sefffal/Octofitter.jl/docs/src/rel-astrom.md

 After the `Variables` block are zero or more `Likelihood` blocks.
 These are observations specific to a given planet that you would like to include in the model.
 If you would like to sample from the priors only, don't pass in any observations.

-For this example, we specify `AstrometryLikelihood` block.
+For this example, we specify `PlanetRelAstromLikelihood` block.
 This is where you can list the position of a planet at different epochs if it known. `epoch` is a modified Julian date that the observation was taken. the `ra`, `dec`, `σ_ra`, and `σ_dec` parameters are the position of the planet at that epoch, relative to the star.
 All values in milliarcseconds (mas).
 Alternatively, you can pass in `pa`, `sep`, `σ_pa`, and `σ_sep` if your data is specified in position angle (degrees) and separation (mas).

 If you have many observations you may prefer to load them from a file or database.
 You can pass in any Tables.jl compatible data source via, for example, the CSV.jl library, the Arrow.jl library, a DataFrame, etc. Just ensure the right columns are present.